-- 1. Place the monitor in a convenient, well-ventilated location near the computer. - 2.
-Connect a video cable. - NOTE: The monitor automatically determines which inputs have valid video signals.
-The inputs can be selected by pressing the Menu button to access the on-screen display (OSD) menu, and then selecting Input Control. - Connect one end of a VGA cable to the VGA port on the rear of the monitor and the other end to the VGA port on the source device.
+- Connect a video cable. - NOTE: The monitor will automatically determine which inputs have valid video signals.
+The inputs can be selected by pressing the Menu button to access the on-screen display (OSD) menu and selecting Input. - Connect one end of a VGA cable to the VGA port on the rear of the monitor and the other end to the VGA port on the source device.

-Connect one end of an HDMI cable to the HDMI port on the rear of the monitor and the other end to the HDMI port on the source device.
+• Connect one end of a DisplayPort cable to the DisplayPort connector on the rear of the monitor and the other end to the DisplayPort connector on the source device.

-To enable sound from the monitor's speakers, connect one end of an audio cable (not included) to the audio-in jack on the monitor and the other end to the audio-out jack on the source device.
+• Connect one end of an HDMI cable to the HDMI port on the rear of the monitor and the other end to the HDMI port on the source device.